 - You can safely reheat chicken after cooking, but it’s important to store it properly and to heat it fully when reheating.
 Do not consume partially-warmed chicken.

 - Cooked chicken can be stored in the refrigerator or the freezer, and then reheated in many different ways.
-I recommend using the oven for best results.
+I generally recommend using the oven for best results.

 - The best way to keep the chicken from drying out is to add more liquid (water, stock, etc.) while reheating.